gemforce-team/gemforce/README.md

 ### Credits:

 gemforce authors are:

 * Andrea Stacchiotti aka AG user '12345ieee'
 * Wojciech Jabłoński aka AG user 'psorek'

+If this project helped you and you wish to help by contributing or donating, feel free to contact us, we'll be very happy.

 Gemcraft 2: Chasing Shadows was developed by [gameinabottle](http://gameinabottle.com/)